ghiliweld/writings/principles.md

 ## Product Design Tenets
 - Ignore preconceived notions: preconceived notions get in the way of creating new things
 - Form follows function: to add on the point above, design should suit the product, nothing more nothing less
+- Ego is the downfall of a good product: remove yourself from the equation, regardless of whether it's bad business to do so
 - Build for efficiency: users should not be encouraged to stay for long stretches of time
 - Build for interest: users should be encouraged to come back frequently
 - Build the future you want to see